VIN-y/MissChanger/README.md

 <mark>This is **an important point** to keep in mind.</mark> It is important to know how your build area is set up, to avoid collisions and potential damages.

 MissChanger use the same build area configuration as the origin Voron 350mm, see the code block below.
-This build area set up stay the same between the single-toolhead  and the multi-toolheads mode, providing consistency.
+This build area set up stay the same between the single tool-head  and the multi tool-heads mode, providing consistency.
 No matter which mode you are in, `G1 X{number} Y{number}`  will bring the gantry to the same spot above the build plate.
 Also, the creator's (that is me) finds negative coordinates confusing.

 ```
 [stepper_x]